ascott1/ethical-web-dev/web-apps-that-work-everywhere/04-web-performance.md

 ##### Prefetch

 We can request that the browser prefetch specific resources that we anticipate a user needing as they navigate to a future page using `prefetch`.
-This allows us as developers to load assets, such as a bundled JavaScript file that a user will need once they log
+This allows us as developers to load assets, such as a bundled JavaScript file that a user will need once they log in to our site.

 ```
 <link rel="prefetch" href="script.js">